daniel-acuna/ist718_notes/markdown/python_basic.md

 **Jupyter notebook** is the main tool to use in IST718

 Modes:
-1. **Commend mode**
+1. **Command mode**
-    - Press esc to enter commend mode when in edit mode
+    - Press 'Esc' to enter command mode when from edit mode
-    - The edge of the cell will turn blue in commend mode
+    - The edge of the cell will turn blue in command mode
-    - Press a to add cell above or b to add cell below, press d twice to delete a cell
+    - Press 'A' to add cell above or 'B' to add cell below, press 'D' twice to delete a cell
-    - Press m to make the cell a markdown cell, press y to make the cell a ipython cell
+    - Press 'M' to make the cell a markdown cell, press 'Y' to make the cell a ipython cell
-    - Press enter to enter edit mode in commend mode
+    - Press 'Enter' to enter edit mode from command mode
 2. **Edit mode**
     - Press enter to enter edit mode in commend mode
     - The edge of the cell will turn green in edit mode